-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 56% of all students with disabilities are expected to reach "one year's growth" by diagnostic #3.
-61% of English learners are expected to reach "one year's growth" by diagnostic #3. given in February 2027, 32% of students are projected to be on or above grade level by the end of the year.
-All Students: K-8 Tier 1 (on or above grade level): 28% 58% of Socioeconomically Disadvantaged students are expected to reach "one year's growth" by diagnostic #3.
-Students with Disabilities: Tier 1 (on or above grade level): 14% 58% of African American students are expected to reach "one year's growth" by English Learners: Tier 1 (on or above grade level): 12% Socioeconomically diagnostic #3.
-67% of American Indian students are expected Disadvantaged: Tier 1 (on or above grade level): 21% to reach "one year's growth" by diagnostic #3.
-African American: Tier 1 (on or above grade level): 20% 68% of Asian students are expected to reach "one year's growth" by diagnostic #3.
-American Indian: Tier 1 (on or above grade level): 30% 60% of White students are expected to reach Asian: Tier 1 (on or above grade level): 22%

 Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline "one year's growth" by diagnostic #3.
 58% of Hispanic students are expected to reach "one year's growth" by diagnostic #3.
 69% of Foster students are expected to reach "one year's growth" by diagnostic #3.
 55% of Homeless students are expected to reach "one year's growth" by diagnostic #3.
+73% of American Indian students will be on track to make "one year's growth" by diagnostic #3.
+74% of Asian students will be on track to make "one year's growth" by diagnostic #3.
+66% of White students will be on track to make "one year's growth" by diagnostic #3.
+64% of Hispanic students will be on track to make "one year's growth" by diagnostic #3.
+75% of Foster students will be on track to make "one year's growth" by diagnostic #3.
+61% of Homeless students will be on track to make "one year's growth" by diagnostic #3.

-White: Tier 1 (on or above grade level): 32% Hispanic: Tier 1 (on or above grade level): 23% Foster Youth: Tier 1 (on or above grade level): 23% Homeless: Tier 1 (on or above grade level): 16% 3.9 California Accountability Dashboard: CAASPP Assessments (Math) Based on the 2023 Dashboard: All Students (Orange) 74.5 points below standard Maintained -1.7 points Red: African American: 105 points below standard Maintained 2.7 points English Learners: 110 points below standard Based on the 2026 Dashboard: Increase performance by 9 points from 2023 baseline.
-All Students (Yellow) 65.5 points below standard African American: 96 points below standard English Learners:
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 3.9 California Accountability Dashboard: CAASPP Assessments (Math) Based on the 2023 Dashboard: All Students (Orange) 74.5 points below standard Maintained -1.7 points Red: African American: 105 points below standard Maintained 2.7 points English Learners: 110 points below standard Declined 8 points Homeless: 144.2 points below standard Declined 23.9 points Foster Youth: 127.9 points below standard Declined 37 points Orange: Asian: 68.8 points below standard Declined 20 points Socioeconomically Disadvantaged: Based on the 2026 Dashboard: Increase performance by 9 points from 2023 baseline.
+All Students (Yellow) 65.5 points below standard African American: 96 points below standard English Learners: 101 points below standard Homeless: 135.2 points below standard Foster Youth: 118.9 points below standard Asian: 59.8 points below standard Socioeconomically Disadvantaged: 81 points below standard